 Here are the most common nutritional deficiencies vegans often face as a result of their diet, how much of each nutrient you need and where you might be able to get enough of them through both food and oral supplements.

 Note: It’s important to note that there is not just one type of vegan weight loss plan.
 For starters, there’s the raw vegan.
 This vegan diet plan excludes all foods from their diet that have been cooked at temperatures higher than 118 °F. They prefer to subside on raw fruits, vegetables, nuts, oils, herbs, and seeds.
 Then there is the Paleo vegan.
 This type of vegan diet plan is basically the Paleo diet without the meat.
 Followers of this diet do not indulge in processed foods (even if they’re vegan-approved), sugar-laden foods or anything else that is not natural or organic.
 Lastly, there’s the junk food vegan.
 This person is vegan based only on ethical values, not because he or she is health-conscious.
 This type of vegan is basically the opposite of the Paleo vegan, eating anything that is not made from animals: candy, cookies, soda, you name it.

 In the US, much of our protein normally comes from meat.
 Meat tends to be a staple for every meal – bacon with our eggs in the morning; chicken in our Caesar salad at lunch; pork chops and potatoes for dinner every Tuesday.

-That obviously isn’t the case when you go on a vegan diet.
+That obviously isn’t the case when you go on a healthy vegan diet plan.
 And if you’re not sure which other foods contain protein, there’s no way you are going to be able to get enough once you cut meat, eggs and dairy out of your diet.